MikkelSol/Portfolio/README.md

 Link to project: https://github.com/cmpt322-2022spring/TeamSoftware/tree/main3

 PS: I included this project as it is a big project where moving image and figures was a big part of the project.
-This project also helped me understand concepts and processes for achieving organizational goals with information technology better.
+This project also helped me understand concepts and processes for achieving organizational goals with information technology better, and helped me improve my communication skills.

 # UNO Project